 The Sustainable FERC Project participates in transmission planning processes across the country to ensure that RTOs and other grid planners:

-- account for the need to deliver renewable energy power from often-remote areas to customers,
+- Plan for growing levels of renewable energy from often-remote areas to customers including from offshore wind;

 - Reduce impediments to new wind and solar projects seeking to connect to the power grid;

 - Take advantage of economies of scale whenever possible by approving fewer larger lines that can do the job of many smaller projects;